-Truman Capote created a round character in the form of Holly Golightly.
 Although she appears to have a light-hearted and happy life, Holly is deeply lonely and sad.
-Like a real person, she isn’t all one thing or the other but is a mix of traits.
+Like a real person, she isn’t all one thing or the other, but is a mix of traits.

 When he created Sherlock Holmes, Sir Arthur Conan Doyle wrote one of the most famous characters in literature.
 Holmes’ powerful deductive abilities are stunning, even more than a century later.
-Yet, it’s his guarded emotions and fierce reliance on the analytical that make him human, not to mention his drug use.
+Yet, it’s his guarded emotions, loyalty, and fierce reliance on the analytical that make him human.

 Your favorite teen wizard from Hogwarts, Harry has a lot to live up to as The Boy Who Lived.
 Much like any teen going through it, Harry can be brash, emotional, and hot-headed, but he’s also a literal teen who has gone through some serious trauma while dealing with some intense expectations.
 Despite that, he’s also brave, loyal, and loving to his friends, and he genuinely cares about all creatures.